dfst/deepforge/docs/walkthrough/redshift-estimator.rst

     :align: center
     :scale: 50%

-The *model.predict* function results in a pdf over all redshift values in the allowed range [0,0.4].
-In order to get scalar values for predictions, a weighted average is taken for each pdf where the value being averaged is the redshift value represented by that bin and the weight is the pdf value at that bin (i.e. how likely it is that the value represented by that bin is the actual redshift value).
+The *model.predict* function results in a probability density function (PDF) over all redshift values in the allowed range [0,0.4].
+In order to get scalar values for predictions, a weighted average is taken for each PDF where the value being averaged is the redshift value represented by that bin and the weight is the PDF value at that bin (i.e. how likely it is that the value represented by that bin is the actual redshift value).

 .. code-block:: python